One of the most expensive typos ever was back in 2006 when Alitalia Airlines lost $7.2million because of missing zeros.

 • Typos or ambiguous data (12/7/2020 in America is ‘December’ and in Europe is ‘August’)

 Humans will make mistakes.
-Inaccurate data will snowball into larger issues that will slow down operational processes and increase operating expenses.
+Inaccurate data collection will snowball into larger issues that will slow down data entry processes and increase operating expenses.

-Many organizations prefer to outsource data entry to experienced companies ( have a look at iTech solutions) that are well versed in all aspects of data capture.
+Many organizations prefer to outsource data entry to experienced companies that are well versed in all aspects of data capture.
 This saves on operational costs, software upgrades, provides a steady source of trained resources, skilled workforce, and allows organizations to focus on their core business.

 2. The cost of quality